ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ## Overview

-A cross-government team has developed a prototype to help teams design an ‘apply’ journey in a service.
+A cross-government team has developed a proof of concept to help teams design an ‘apply’ journey in a service.
 It contains some common parts of this service pattern, which could be developed into a reusable pattern for government.

-This prototype was created from multiple ‘apply’ journey examples in DWP, MoJ, DfE, Defra and HMRC.
-These services were designed for different users and contexts, but the prototype shows the common and reusable parts of them.
+This proof of concept was created from multiple ‘apply’ journey examples in DWP, MoJ, DfE, Defra and HMRC.
+These services were designed for different users and contexts, but the proof of concept shows the common and reusable parts of them.

-The prototype has 3 parts:
+The proof of concept has 3 parts:

 - user needs for people applying and for teams managing applications (to be validated)
 - sub-patterns (for the 2 sets of users)